bag-man/nodeup/README.md

 * Different location of server tests feature
 * Report incorrect results feature / create a list of sites that block us
 * Chrome on android doesn't submit form correctly
+* "Placebo", so they know the site is working